-The confusion persists because ligatures are often discussed in tonal language rather than mechanical language.
+The confusion persists because ligatures are discussed in tonal language rather than mechanical language.
 Even technically minded players can struggle to separate what feels different from what is physically different.
 Over time, mythology accumulates around what is, at its core, a very simple device.
+So here is one final attempt to explain what a saxophone ligature actually does, as plainly as I can.

 Why Ligatures Are So Misunderstood

-The reed–mouthpiece system is extremely sensitive.
+Spend five minutes on any saxophone forum and you will find debates about ligature materials, resonance, projection, dark versus bright models, and other claims that do not hold up under acoustical analysis.
+The reed and mouthpiece system is extremely sensitive.
 Small mechanical changes can produce noticeable differences in feel.
 Because the ligature is easy to swap and adjust, players naturally attribute every perceived change to it.
+But the ligature’s role is mechanical, not acoustical.

 The Wristwatch Analogy